mh-firouzjah/archlinux-installation-guide/README.md

     *Make sure the Target package set in this hook is the one you have installed in steps above (e.g. `nvidia`, `nvidia-dkms`, `nvidia-lts` or `nvidia-ck-something`).*

     ```bash
+    # If a different kernel is used change the Target=linux-lts also in the Exec line
+    # If a different nvidia package is used change the Target=nvidia-lts

     $ nvim /etc/pacman.d/hooks/nvidia.hook
     ---------------------
     [Trigger]